 The new era brought Bulgakov a new feeling, which lasted until his death in 1940.
 Elena Sergeevna Shilovskaya became his ideal wife.
 Shilovskaya was the friend of his second wife Belozerskaya.
-Shilovskaya was married and had two children.
+Shilovskaya was previously married and had two children.
 Bulgakov’s wife let him go, because she had a love affair.
 But for Elena Sergeevna it was not easy to broke up with her husband.
 She was ashamed to leave a good man and they had to share the children: the oldest son was left with his father.

 Elena Sergeevna became the queen of Bulgakov’s life.